erikmadams/ksel-fortnite-results/README.md

 1. **Fill in Match Information**
    - Select your school
-   - Select your team name from the dropdown
+   - Select your team name from the dropdown (this list automatically narrows down to just your school's teams once a school is selected — if your team isn't listed, contact your league admin so it can be added)
    - Select the date (current date is automatically populated)
    - Choose game mode (Battle Royale or Zero Build)